amsword/amsword.github.io/_posts/2021-12-21-How-To-Implement-Image-Text-Contrastive-loss-Correctly-in-Pytorch.md

     return (loss1 + loss2) / 2
 ```
 ## Duplicate images or texts
-What if there are two images or two texts which are identical?
+What if there are two identical images or texts?
 For example,
-each image in the [COCO](https://cocodataset.org/#home) dataset contains 5 text description,
+each image in the [COCO](https://cocodataset.org/#home) dataset contains 5 text descriptions,
-and thus there is a
-chance that two different rows in `image_feat` corresponds to the same image.
+and thus there is a chance that two different rows in `image_feat` correspond to the same image.
 For the concept of being identical, we only consider the case where two images
-are with the same image index in the dataset, and where the text descripton
-strings are exactly the same.
+are with the same image index in the dataset, and where the text description strings are the same.
 We do not consider the case if the two images or
-the two texts are
-not exactly the same but super similar because it is hard to robustly tell
+the two texts are not the same but super similar because it is hard to robustly tell
 whether these two are similar enough.

-In the baseline implementation, we assume only one possitive for each image or
+In the baseline implementation, we assume only one positive for each image or
 the text.
 Considering duplicates, we need to handle multiple positives.
 Here we
-just to use the multi-hot cross entropy loss.
+just use the multi-hot cross-entropy loss.
 1. For each image, we can use the
 image index in the dataset as the identifier, and the two images are identical if and
 only if the indices are the same.
-It is noting that in the dataset of
+It is noted that in the dataset of
 image-text pairs, we have the concept of the image index and the concept of the image-text index.
-2. For each text description, we can generate a hash value for each string and the
-two text are considered to be exactly the same if the hash values are
+2. For each text description, we can generate a hash value for each string, and the two texts are considered to be the same if the hash values are
 identical.
 As the hash function might not be perfect, there is a chance that
-the two text descriptions are different but the hash code are same.
-As this
-conclict is rare, we will simply assume we have a perfect hash function.
+the two text descriptions are different but the hash codes are the same.
+As this conflict is rare, we will simply assume we have a perfect hash function.
-Practically, we can generate the hash code from the data loader in the pytorch
+Practically, we can generate the hash code from the data loader in the PyTorch
 training pipeline.
 One hash function we can use is the built-in `hash(str)` in
 python.